dnsos/rails-poc/README.md

 The regex will pick up both of the aforementioned ways of adding classes.
 Adjust the regex or add new patterns to the array if needed.

-## CI with GitHub Actions

-Rails can be run in GitHub Actions.
-This repo contains a `.github/workflows/rails.yml` file which sets up a PostgreSQL database, runs the tests, and lints changes using `rubocop` and `bundler-audit`.

 ## Deployment

 Rails can be deployed to several cloud platforms such as [Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails7) and [Render](https://render.com/docs/deploy-rails) or [to your own server](https://gorails.com/deploy/ubuntu/20.04).

 In this example, the app is deployed to Fly.io which (as of writing) has a free tier for apps and PostgreSQL databases.
 Follow [the deployment guide here](https://fly.io/docs/getting-started/rails/).
 The most important pieces are the `fly.toml` and the `Dockerfile`.
 Both have been created with the `flyctl launch` command.

+## CI with GitHub Actions

+Rails can be run in GitHub Actions.
+This repo contains a `.github/workflows/rails.yml` file which sets up a PostgreSQL database, runs the tests, and lints using `rubocop` and `bundler-audit`.

+Deployment via Actions is not configured, but [is possible](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/).